 The elementary education program is designed for individuals who wish to teach children from grades K-6 (or through grade 8 in schools organized in a K-8 model), leads to a master of arts degree and prepares candidates to pursue an Illinois Professional Educator License with an Endorsement in Elementary Education.
 The program requires successful completion of the general education courses, professional education courses and core courses.

 General Education Course Requirements

-The general education courses, which address requirements for Illinois certification, may have been met within the candidate's undergraduate studies.
+The general education courses, which address requirements for Illinois licensure, may have been met within the candidate's undergraduate studies.
 A review of the candidate's transcript(s) will indicate if any general education deficiencies exist.
 Candidates may choose to take the CLEP exam to resolve deficiencies in the areas of fine arts, history or American government, health and nutrition.
 Deficiencies in the areas of literature, math and science must be resolved through coursework.

 - writing or composition

 - U.S. history or American government

 - fine arts